microsoft/go/eng/README.md

 from the root of the repository.

-This is similar to running `src/make.bash` from the root of the repo, the standard way to build the canonical Go repository.
+This is similar to running `src/make.bash` from the root of the repo, the standard way to build the upstream Go repository.
 However, `build.sh` will automatically download a version of Go and use that to build, and `build.sh` will also build the race runtime once the standard build is complete.